Jamb000h/dungeon-generator/docs/implementation.md

 - routes between rooms
 - sufficient performance for average full screen resolution (1920x1080)

+## Brief summary

+The implementation was quite close to what was written in the specification document, although the specification document did not specify a secondary algorithm, which ended up being cellular dungeon generation.
+I think based on both automated and manual performance testing I reached my goals for the primary BSP + Astar implementation, but the cellular generation is not as useful as I hoped.
+For time complexity, I think I reached sufficient levels based on empirical testing.

 ## High-level process for main work which is BSP + A-star

 The dungeon generation is built as follows (on a high level, complexity analysis below)